Click for DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Click to Order DisplayMate

 Part B: LCoS Color and Gray-Scale Accuracy

-Describes how the HDTVs were tested, and then examines the photometry and colorimetry of all of the HDTVs in detail, which provides a quantitative assessment of their color and gray-scale accuracy.
+Describes how the TVs were tested, and then examines the photometry and colorimetry of all of the TVs in detail, which provides a quantitative assessment of their color and gray-scale accuracy.

 Part C: Test Pattern and Jury Panel Evaluations